 The absorption and scattering properties of combustiongenerated soot are required in many applications related to combustion and heat transfer.
 It is important to know the radiative properties of soot to quantify its contribution to thermal radiation transfer in flames, fires, and combustion systems.
-The radiative properties of soot are also essential in many optically based diagnostic techniques for quantitative measurements of soot properties, such as volume fraction and morphology (fractal parameters, primary particle diameter, and aggregate size).
+The radiative properties of soot are also essential in many optically based diagnostic techniques for quantitative measurements of soot properties, such as volume fraction and morphology (primary particle diameter and aggregate size).
 For example, the absorption cross section of soot aggregates is required to calculate the laser energy absorption rate and the thermal radiation intensity in laser-induced incandescence (LII) techniques when the effect of soot particle aggregation is taken into account [1,2] and the scattering properties of soot are required in multi-angle laser elastic scattering techniques for soot morphology measurements [3,4].

-It has been established through thermophoretic sampling and subsequent transmission electron microscopy analysis that combustion-generated primary soot particle diameters fall in the range 10 to 60 nm for most combustion sources, and thus can be reasonably assumed to be in the Rayleigh regime for the visible spectrum.
+It has been established through thermophoretic sampling and subsequent transmission electron microscopy analysis that combustion-generated primary soot particle diameters fall in the range 10-60 nm for most combustion sources and, thus, can be reasonably assumed to be in the Rayleigh regime for the visible spectrum.
 It is also well known that soot forms aggregates containing nearly spherical primary particles [5,6].
-Within any given aggregate, the sizes of primary particle have a narrow distribution and can be approximately treated as identical in diameter [6].
+Within any given aggregate, the sizes of the primary particle have a narrow distribution and can be approximately treated as identical in diameter [6].
 Although there is a small degree of overlapping, bridging, or necking between two neighboring primary particles, it is reasonable to assume that primary particles are in point-contact [6].
-This is an assumption commonly made in almost all theoretical and numerical studies of the optical properties of soot aggregates.
+This is an assumption commonly made in almost all theoretical and

+Contributed by the Heat Transfer Division of ASME for publication in the JOUR-NAL OF HEAT TRANSFER.
+Manuscript received December 1, 2008; final manuscript received February 26, 2009; published online December 9, 2009.
+Assoc.
+Editor: Yogesh Jaluria. numerical studies of the optical properties of soot aggregates.
 Under these assumptions, the structure of soot aggregates can be described as mass fractal [5].
-Due to such rather complex structure of soot aggregates, their optical properties cannot be adequately described by the Rayleigh approximation or the Mie solution for the volume based equivalent sphere [7,8], since the rather open structure of soot aggregates cannot be represented by a compact sphere.
+Due to such rather complex structure of soot aggregates, their optical properties cannot be adequately described by the Rayleigh approximation or the Miesolution for the volume based equivalent sphere [7,8], since the rather open structure of soot aggregates cannot be represented by a compact sphere.

-Various approximate methods have been developed and applied to calculate the radiative properties of fractal soot aggregates, such as the Rayleigh-Debye-Gans theory [9], the discrete-dipole approximation [10], and the coupled electric and magnetic dipole (CEMD) method [11].
+Various approximate methods have been developed and applied to calculate the radiative properties of fractal soot aggregates, such as the Rayleigh-Debye-Gans (RDG) theory [9], the discretedipole approximation [10], and the coupled electric and magnetic dipole (CEMD) method [11].
 Although these methods are in general computationally efficient, especially the RDG theory, they can produce very inaccurate results under certain conditions.
-Two numerically accurate methods have been recently developed to predict the radiative properties of aggregates formed by non-overlapping spherical particles: the cluster T-matrix method (CTM) [12,13] and the generalized multi-sphere Mie-solution (GMM) [14,15].
-Executions of these numerically accurate methods require the position, diameter and refractive index of each constituent sphere (primary particle).
-Although CTM has become the most popular method to study of radiative properties of various scatterers [16-20], GMM has also been demonstrated to be a powerful tool to study of radiative properties of various particles [14,15,21,22].
+Two numerically accurate methods have been recently developed to predict the radiative properties of aggregates formed by nonoverlapping spherical particles: the cluster T-matrix method (CTM) [12,13] and the generalized multisphere Mie-solution (GMM) [14,15].
+Executions of these numerically accurate methods require the position, diameter, and refractive index of each constituent sphere (primary particle).
+Although CTM has become the most popular method to study the radiative properties of various scatters [16-20], GMM has also been demonstrated to be a powerful tool to study the radiative properties of various particles [14,15,21,22].
 In fact, CMT and GMM share a very similar theoretical framework, though differences exist [23].
 However, GMM offers some advantages over CTM as discussed by Xu and Khlebtsov [23]